 Jeep Wrangler's eTorque Mild Hybrid Technology Warranty Information

-The 2019 Jeep Wrangler comes backed by a 5-year/60,000-mile Powertrain Limited Warranty, which covers the cost of all parts and labor needed for repairing a covered powertrain component – engine, transmission and drive system.
+The 2019 and 2020 Jeep Wrangler comes backed by a 5-year/60,000-mile Powertrain Limited Warranty, which covers the cost of all parts and labor needed for repairing a covered powertrain component – engine, transmission and drive system.
 Additionally, it covers any necessary towing to the nearest Jeep dealer.
 For users who sell their Wranglers during the warranty period, the coverage is transferable to the new owner.

-In addition, as part of the Basic Limited Warranty, the Federal Emission Warranty covers the following parts of the eTorque system for 7 years/70,000 miles, whichever comes first.
+In addition, as part of the Basic Limited Warranty, the Federal Emission Warranty covers the following parts of the Jeep eTorque system for 7 years/70,000 miles, whichever comes first.

 - EGR Cooler — 2.0L and 3.6L engines